Welcome to UNICEF USA!

 Ukraine’s refugee crisis is but one of many examples of how forced displacement is endangering the health, safety and future well-being of a growing number of the world’s children.

 There are now over 100 million people who have been forced to flee their homes, a record number, according to UNHCR, the UN refugee agency.
 Leading causes include widespread food insecurity, the climate crisis and multiple emergencies and humanitarian situations from Africa to South Asia to South and Central America.

-UNICEF estimates there are 36.5 million children on the move — children running from war, civil conflicts and gang violence; children living in extreme poverty who set out, often on their own, in search of a better life.
+UNICEF estimates there are 36.5 million child refugees and migrants — children running from war, civil conflicts and gang violence; children living in extreme poverty who set out, often on their own, in search of a better life.

 Children are also uprooted when monsoon rains lead to massive flooding, or when chronic drought pushes a country or region to the brink of famine.

 Meeting urgent and long-term needs in WASH, health, nutrition, education and child protection

 UNICEF works with partners to support the needs of refugees and migrants as they pour into shelters, settlements and reception facilities — providing safe water, adequate sanitation and hygiene supplies to curb the spread of disease; ensuring sufficient access to health and protection services; screening for, and treating malnutrition; creating learning opportunities for out-of-school children; addressing increased risks of gender-based violence for women and girls.